Why Travel Beyond

 BA in Anthropology and Classical Civilizations, University of Massachusetts – Amherst.

-While attending school, I was fortunate to study abroad in Florence, Italy, where I traveled the country extensively, taste testing every gelato shop from Como to Sicily.
+Years ago I was fortunate to live abroad in Florence, Italy, where I traveled the country extensively, taste testing every gelato shop from Como to Sicily.

 Most Memorable Travel Experience

-During a visit to the Okavango Delta in Botswana, I had a thrilling animal sighting that still gives me chills when I think about it.
-My group and I were on our way back to camp for dinner after an afternoon game drive.
-We were silently driving home in the dark when our driver came to an abrupt stop.
+During a visit to the Okavango Delta in Botswana, I had a thrilling animal sighting that still gives me chills.
+My group and I were silently driving home in the dark one evening when our driver came to an abrupt stop.
 I looked up, and there was a pride of about a dozen lions laying in the middle of the road.
-The driver turned off the engine and with only the stars in the sky to provide us with light, we quietly watched the lions as they got up off the ground and slowly walked to us.
+Our driver turned off the engine and with only the stars in the sky to provide us with light, we quietly watched the lions as they got up and slowly walked to us.
 The lions took turns curiously passing by our vehicle, looking up at us as they went.
-They were close enough to the car that I could have touched the lions.
-After the lions were gone, my group just sat there quietly for a while, enjoying the thrill of that moment and watching the stars illuminate the sky.
+They were close enough to the car that I could have touched them.
+After the lions were gone, my group just sat there quietly for a while, enjoying the thrill of that moment.
 It was a magical evening.

 My Most Recent Trip